harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/environments/create-environments.md

 :::info note
 Currently, this feature is behind the feature flag `CDS_SERVICE_ENV_CLONING`.
 Contact [Harness Support](mailto:support@harness.io) to enable the feature.
-This is currently being supported for only for Environments which is stored in Harness i.e INLINE entity.
+Currently, this is only being supported for Environments that are stored in Harness (i.e INLINE entities).
 :::

 You can clone environment across scopes i.e from one project to another, project to organization, account to project etc.